Francis Skiddy von Stade Sr.: Career

-Polo career
+Involvement in horse sports

 J. Parks, Harry Payne Whitney, and F. Skiddy von Stade Sr., c.
 1914.

 After college, he rode with the Pytchley Hunt, located near the Northamptonshire village of Pytchley in England, for six winter seasons.

 Before World War I and continuing through the 1920s, von Stade was "one of the country's outstanding polo players."
 In 1912 and 1913, he was a member of the Cooperstown team that won the U.S. Open Polo Championship, and in 1919 and 1920, he was a member of the Meadow Brook teams, along with Devereux Milburn (who married Nancy Steele, a sister of his wife), Robert Early Strawbridge Jr., F. H. Prince Jr., and J. Watson Webb, that also won the Championship.
 After his retirement from polo playing, he served on the selection committee for the International Polo Cup with England (and The Hurlingham Club) in 1936, and later, refereed matches between the United States and Argentina.

 From 1943 until 1954, he served as president of the Saratoga Association for the Improvement of the Breed of Horses and is credited with "keeping racing alive at the course in Saratoga Springs, the oldest flat track in the United States."
 After the New York Racing Association took over the Saratoga Association, he became a trustee of the new association.
-Von Stade was also a member of the National Steeplechase Association and the Hunt Association, a steward of The Jockey Club (elected in 1935), and a trustee of the New York Racing Association.
+Von Stade was also a member of the National Steeplechase and Hunt Association (now the National Steeplechase Association), a steward of The Jockey Club (elected in 1935), and a trustee of the New York Racing Association.

-In 1951, he was one of the founders of the National Museum of Racing in Saratoga Springs, New York and served as an executive vice president until his death.
+In 1951, he was one of the founders of the National Museum of Racing in Saratoga Springs, New York, and served as an executive vice president until his death.

 Personal life

 In June 1915, he was married to Kathryne Nevitt Steele (1896–1981) in the Church of the Advent in Westbury, New York with Harold Stirling Vanderbilt as von Stade's best man.
 His wife was a daughter of Charles Steele, a prominent lawyer who became a partner in J.P.
 Morgan & Co.
-The von Stades eventually took over the Steele residence in Southampton, New York and commissioned society architects Cross & Cross to build them a home in Old Westbury, next door to her parents, in 1914.
+The von Stades eventually took over the Steele residence in Southampton, New York, and commissioned society architects Cross & Cross to build them a home in Old Westbury, next door to her parents, in 1914.
 They also had a winter home in Aiken, South Carolina and operated a farm in Middleburg, Virginia and a plantation at Millettville in Allendale County, South Carolina.
 Together, they were the parents of eight children, including: